martyanov/cstar-migrate/README.rst

 The default convention is to name them in the form: ``v001_my_migration.{cql | py}``.
 A custom naming scheme can be specified with the ``new_migration_name`` option.

-Note: new_migration_text is deprecated.
-The specific file type option should be used instead.

 For example

 .. code:: yaml